hashgraph/hedera-services/test-clients/uniswap-go-clients/README.md

     all pools start with zero liquidity, so if we want to allow traders to start swapping right away, we need this to be greater than zero.

-:info:&nbsp; If a trader tries to swap with a pool with insufficient liquidity, the result will be `CONTRACT_REVERT_EXECUTED`.
+:information_source:&nbsp; If a trader tries to swap with a pool with insufficient liquidity, the result will be `CONTRACT_REVERT_EXECUTED`.

 # Running liquidity providers and traders